oliver-nederal/PortfolioSite/README.md

 My personal portfolio site which can be visited at https://oliver.nederal.com, containing information about me, my GitHub projects, and my technical skills.
 The website is responsive, quick, and modern.

 > [!CAUTION]
-> Text yet to be updated after migration to NextJS!
+> WARNING: Disregard text and instructions, yet to be updated after migration to NextJS!

 #### Features ####